-The special purpose vehicle or a unit is regarded as a vehicle that has separate legal status created to fulfil certain temporary legal objectives and such entities are created with the intent of mitigating financial risk.
-It can be regarded as an entity with limited roles and powers specifically formed to cater to some predefined business objects and such entities normally have their own financial statements.
+The special purpose vehicle or a unit is regarded as a vehicle that has separate legal status created to fulfill certain temporary legal objectives, and such entities are created with the intent of mitigating financial risk.
+It can be regarded as an entity with limited roles and powers specifically formed to cater to some predefined business objects, and such entities normally have their own financial statements.

 The special purpose vehicles are created with the intent of catering to some business objectives.
 Such entities are generally created as the subsidiary of the main or parent company to mitigate financial risk.
-The financial risk is defined as the type of risk which comes up when business is not able to meet its obligation to service fixed costs and non-current debts.
-If the main company or parent organization fails, then the subsidiary which has its own separate legal status can come in and continue to service the debt of the parent company and meets its financial obligations.
+Financial risk is defined as the type of risk which comes up when a business is not able to meet its obligation to service fixed costs and non-current debts.
+If the main company or parent organization fails, then the subsidiary, which has its own separate legal status, can come in and continue to service the debt of the parent company and meets its financial obligations.

 Features of Special Purpose Vehicle